Safirangi/Safirangi/Git Guide.md

 ```

 ### Initializing a repository
-- To get started, you can create a new repository on the GitHub website or perform a git init to create a new repository from your project directory.
+- To get started, you can create a new repository on the GitHub website or perform a `git init` to create a new repository from your project directory(local directory).
 - The repository consists of three ‘trees.’
 First is the *working directory*, which holds the actual files.
 The second one is the *index or the staging area*.
 Then there’s the *head*,
  which points to the last commit you made.
 - If you aren’t going to create a new repository, you probably want to clone an existing repository.